pycom/pycom-documentation/content/firmwareapi/pycom/network/wlan.md

 ### wlan.bandwidth()

-Set the bandwidth of the wifi, either 20 MHz or 40 MHz can be configured, use constants:
+Set the bandwidth of the wifi, either 20 MHz or 40 MHz can be configured, use the following:
 * `WLAN.HT20`: 20MHz
 * `WLAN.HT40`: 40MHz